studiokeywi/banjo/docs/guides/getting-started.md

 The render function should handle whatever logic your game requires to display the game.
 This could involve using the `<canvas>` element, manipulating DOM elements, or more based on your project structure.
 For now, we'll create a simple HUD using a `<div>` to render engine data.

-!!! tip "`render` is passed a `delta` value representing the elapsed time since the last frame
+!!! tip "`render` is passed a `delta` value representing the elapsed time since the last frame"

 ### The `update` function